syux-ednc/README-Cheatsheet/README.md

 This is a ~~strikethrough~~ text.

 Unordered list can use:
-* Asterisk Sign
+* Asterisk Sign "*"
-- Minus Sign
+- Minus Sign "-"
-+ Plus Sign
++ Plus Sign "+"

 ## Create Blockquotes

-> You can create blockquotes(a line separator at the left hand side) using the ">" symbol.
+> You can create blockquotes (a line separator at the left hand side) using the ">" symbol.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nam fermentum lorem quam, nec maximus magna sollicitudin ut.
 Vestibulum varius quam elit, ac tempus dui iaculis vel.
 Mauris et suscipit nibh.

 ## Create Table

-You can create table by using the "|" pipe symbol together with the header separator ":---:".
+You can create table by using the "|" pipe symbol together with the header separator "----" or ":---:" (for center-aligning) .

 The table row contents need not be aligned with spacing like the title.
 You can just compact it.